tenforwardconsulting/subspace/README.md

     puma_min_threads: 4    # Min threads/process
     puma_max_threads: 16   # Max threads/process

+    puma_max_memory: 1.5G  # Use cgroups via systemd to limit memory
+    puma_max_cpu: 80%      # Use cgroups via systemd to set a CPU quota

 ## rails

 Provisions for a rails app.
 This one is probably pretty important.